pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new variable called `Stage.tree_location` that stores a value which is currently in our Stage.soil_locations, like the center of our garden, for example.
+Add a new variable called `Stage.tree_location` to the Stage's "when green flag is clicked" script which stores a value in our Stage.flower_patch_locations, like `0`, for example.

 {{< learner-task-help >}}